Mookie Betts Player Props: Dodgers vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.3 K/9, which ranks 23rd in MLB.
+- The 8.3 strikeouts per nine innings put together by the Rays pitching staff ranks 23rd in MLB.

-- The Rays' 3.69 team ERA ranks fifth among all league pitching staffs.
+- The Rays' 3.67 team ERA ranks fourth across all MLB pitching staffs.

-- Rays pitchers combine to allow 52 home runs (one per game), the ninth-fewest in baseball.
+- The Rays allow the eighth-fewest home runs in baseball (52 total, one per game).

-- Beeks (1-2 with a 4.68 ERA and 22 strikeouts in 25 2/3 innings pitched) gets the start for the Rays, his sixth of the season.
+- Glasnow gets the call to start for the Rays, his first of the season.

-- In his most recent appearance on Sunday, the left-hander tossed two innings against the Milwaukee Brewers, giving up one earned run while surrendering one hit.
+- The 29-year-old righty last appeared Saturday, Oct.
+8 against the Cleveland Guardians, when he started and went five scoreless innings.

+- In two games last season he had a 1.35 ERA and a 0.9 WHIP.

 © 2023 Data Skrive.
 All rights reserved.